lws803/FreeRTOS_experiments/cheatsheets/Synchronisation.md

 ## Misc

 We use xSemaphoreGiveFromISR from ISR in FreeRTOS and call taskYIELD if xHigherPriorityTaskWoken is pdTRUE.
-This is so that the scheduler can scheduler the higher priority task instead of the one that was pre-empted due to ISR.
+This is so that the scheduler can schedule the higher priority task instead of the one that was pre-empted due to ISR.

 ```cpp
 BaseType_t xHigherPriorityTaskWoken;